 Center of Effort has just released a Sparkling Rosé from Chardonnay and Pinot Noir called EFFORTVESENCE – the first Méthode Traditionelle sparkling wine from Center of Effort.
 This exceptional wine, over two years in the making, perfectly highlights our estate Pinot Noir and Chardonnay grapes and continues our commitment to quality wines and sustainable farming here in the Edna Valley.

 This historic winery in Edna Valley released a new Pétillant Naturel!
 This naturally sparkling wine is made from Riesling, one of Claiborne & Churchill’s signature Austrian varieites.
-Sometimes you’ll see the Brut Cuvee Anniversary méthode champenoise, made from of traditional Champagne grapes, so keep your eye out for this on most holidays.
+Claiborne & Churchill now has their 40th anniversary 2020 Brut Cuvee made from Chardonnay and Pinot Noir available in the tasting room.
+This wine has been aged on the lees and has lovely fruit and brioche flavros, like traditional Champagne.

 Originally known for Méthode Champenoise sparkling wines, Laetitia continues to produce seven unique Sparkling Wines.
 The vineyard site was specifically chosen by the French 30+ years ago to grow Chardonnay grapes that remained acidic, delicate and fresh with green apple and citrus characters – everything you want for making sparkling wine.
 And that philosophy continues today with these current releases.